Karl255/ArduinoStaticWebServer/README.md

 # Arduino Static Web Server
-This is a very simple and basic (and shitty) static web server for Arduino using the Ethernet shield which also includes an SD card slot (in which the served files are stored).
-I barely use C++ so don't expect this code to be written in the best way possible.
+This is a very simple and basic static web server for Arduino using the Ethernet shield which also includes an SD card slot (in which the served files are stored).
+I barely used C++ at the point of making this so don't expect this code to be written in the best way possible.

 ### Supports:
 - GET requests